andrewkingme/andrewkingme.github.io/_work/Excel-Sheet-Index-to-Revit.md

   - python
 ---

-This Dynamo definition and Python code converts an Excel Sheet Index into Revit Placeholder Sheets.
+Dynamo definition and Python code to convert an Excel Sheet Index into Revit Placeholder Sheets.

 <!--more-->